nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Flow
 1. The user types and enters the command `leol 2022-04-02` where 2022-04-02 is the date input provided.
-2. The parser would initialise a `LeaveDate` object constructed from the input argument.
+2. The parser would instantiate a `LeaveDate` object constructed from the input argument.
 3. The command is executed.
-It initializes a new `LeaveContainsEmployeePredicate` that will filter out employees that have not taken leaves on the specified date.
+It instantiates a new `LeaveContainsEmployeePredicate` that will filter out employees that have not taken leaves on the specified date.
 4. The command uses the `LeaveContainsEmployeePredicate` to filter the employees and display the employees that have taken leave on the specified day.